cmlykke/cjk-double-stroke-scala/README.md

 test code in this file:
 https://github.com/Weiqifan1/cjk-double-stroke-scala/tree/master/src/test/scala/GenerateOutput
 and run it.
-This will generate a number of .yaml files into the

-Take the matching .dict.yaml and .schema.yaml files and paste it into you local rime folder.
+This will generate a number of .yaml files into the GenerateOutput folder Take the matching .dict.yaml and .schema.yaml files and paste it into you local rime folder.
 Then edit your preexisting default.custom.yaml file as needed.

-the version 1.0 files can be found in this folder: cjk-double-stroke-scala\src\v1dot0
+The complete .yaml files for Liuma version 1.0 can be found in this folder: cjk-double-stroke-scala\src\v1_0

-To see detailed information about the Liuma input method or how to configure RIME, go to: cjk-double-stroke-scala\src\info
+To see detailed information about the Liuma input method or how to configure RIME, go to the folder: cjk-double-stroke-scala\src\info